pdanyomiportfolio/requirement-analysis/README.md

    Identifying requirements early helps detect potential issues before development begins.
 This minimizes rework, reduces project risks, and saves resources in the long run.

 3. **Defines Clear Scope**
    It establishes what is included (and excluded) in the project.
-This prevents *scope creep* and keeps the project focused, ensuring timely and successful delivery.
+This prevents _scope creep_ and keeps the project focused, ensuring timely and successful delivery.

 4. **Aligns with Business Objectives**
    Requirement Analysis ensures that the system being developed directly supports the organization’s goals and adds real value to end-users.

 5. **Improves Quality of the Final Product**
    By specifying both functional and non-functional requirements, Requirement Analysis ensures the software is not only feature-rich but also reliable, secure, and user-friendly.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of activities that ensure software requirements are well understood, documented, and validated.
+The five key activities are:

+- **Requirement Gathering**
+  Collecting initial information about the system from stakeholders through interviews, surveys, observations, and existing documentation.
+This step focuses on understanding what users need.

+- **Requirement Elicitation**
+  Engaging with stakeholders to refine and clarify requirements using techniques like brainstorming, workshops, prototyping, and questionnaires.
+The goal is to uncover both explicit and implicit needs.

+- **Requirement Documentation**
+  Recording requirements in a clear and structured manner using tools such as Software Requirement Specification (SRS) documents, user stories, and use case diagrams.
+This serves as a reference for the development team.

+- **Requirement Analysis and Modeling**
+  Analyzing gathered requirements to identify conflicts, redundancies, and feasibility.
+Visual models such as data flow diagrams (DFD), entity-relationship diagrams (ERD), and use case diagrams are created to illustrate system behavior.

+- **Requirement Validation**
+  Reviewing and confirming requirements with stakeholders to ensure they are complete, consistent, and aligned with business goals.
+This helps detect gaps and ensures that the documented requirements meet user expectations.